Optimizing Edge Sets in Networks to Produce Ground Truth Communities Based on Modularity: Challenges for Heuristic Approaches

 \begin{lm} A partition $P$ that maximizes modularity will not have any clusters that consist of a single node with degree $1$. \end{lm}

-We can combine these two results into a more powerful result.
+We can combine these two results into a more powerful result regarding star networks \cite{pemmaraju2003computational}.

-\begin{thrm} Given a partition $P = \{C_1, \ldots, C_k\}$, a sparsest network to have $P$ as a partition that maximizes modularity has each cluster $C_i$ consisting of a connected component whose edges form a star network. \end{thrm}
+\begin{thrm} Given a partition $P = \{C_1, \ldots, C_k\}$, a sparsest network, where each cluster is connected, to have $P$ as a partition that maximizes modularity has each cluster $C_i$ consisting of edges that form a star network. \end{thrm} \begin{proof} Consider a network $G$ on $n$ nodes, and partition $P = \{C_1, \ldots, C_k\}$.
+In order to have cluster $i$ constitute a connected component, we need to have at least $|C_i| - 1$ edges.
+Thus, to have that every cluster is a connected component, we need to have at least $n-k$ edges.
+We show that we can do so by demonstrating that if each cluster is a star network, then $P$ is a partition that maximizes modularity.

+Suppose the edges of $G$ induce a star network on each cluster.
+Note that, by Lemma \ref{lm:connect}, nodes from distinct star networks will not be clustered together in an optimal partition.
+Furthermore, also by Lemma \ref{lm:connect}, in a partition that maximizes modularity, multiple degree $1$ nodes in the $i^{th}$ star network will not be clustered together unless they are also clustered with the degree $|C_i - 1|$ node.
+Thus, every center node in a star network will be in a distinct cluster, and every degree $1$ node will be in its own cluster or with the center node of its star network.
+However, by \ref{lm:deg1}, if there is a degree $1$ node in its own cluster, that partition is not optimal.
+Thus, the only partition that maximizes the modularity of $G$ will have the $i^{th}$ cluster as the $i^{th}$ star network.
+Since $|E(G)| = n - k$, there exists a network with $n-k$ edges that has $P$ as a partition that maximizes modularity. \end{proof}

 This theorem helps us understand what edges would be useful to add to the network to get the best gain for the smallest number of edges.
 In particular, we will seek to `reinforce' star-like sub-networks for each distinct cluster in the ground truth.
 This also provides a lower bound on the objective value of model \eqref{model2}.